-In 2021 Manchester adopted a new Digital Strategy which sets the vision for Manchester's digital future.
+In 2021, Manchester adopted a new Digital Strategy, which sets the vision for Manchester's digital future.
 One of the Digital Strategy's four themes is Smart People, which aims to:

-- Ensure that Manchester residents of all ages can gain and sustain the skills, aspirations and confidence to fully participate in the digital world. - Aid mainstream education in building its capacity to ensure all young people are equipped with the skills to take advantage of the opportunities that the growing and diverse digital sector in the city presents. - Create new routes into higher level, high value jobs and entrepreneurship. - Ensure that digital businesses have access to the talent and skills needed, to provide the basis for Manchester to become an inclusive, diverse, successful and ethical smart city.
+- Ensure that Manchester residents of all ages can gain and sustain the skills, aspirations and confidence to fully participate in the digital world. - Aid mainstream education in building its capacity to ensure all young people are equipped with the skills to take advantage of the opportunities the growing and diverse digital sector in the city presents. - Create new routes into higher-level, high-value jobs and entrepreneurship. - Ensure that digital businesses have access to the talent and skills needed, to provide the basis for Manchester to become an inclusive, diverse, successful and ethical smart city.

-These four themes recognise the welcome progress but relatively slow pace of change in diversifying the technical workforce in the digital sector and continued recruitment difficulties for Developers and DevOps (Development of Technical Operations) roles (as evidenced by Manchester Digital's 2022 Skills Audit).

-The Digital Strategy will be supported by a delivery plan, which will be implemented by a small team of Council officers and overseen through a Digital Strategy Governance Board.
+These four themes recognise the welcome progress but relatively slow pace of change in diversifying the technical workforce in the digital sector, as well as the continued recruitment difficulties for Developers and DevOps (Development of Technical Operations) roles (as evidenced by Manchester Digital's 2022 Skills Audit).
+The Digital Strategy will be supported by a delivery plan, which will be overseen through a Digital Strategy Governance Board.

 Transport is also a key issue for residents accessing learning and employment opportunities.
-We know that lack of good quality public transport and the cost of transport can be a barrier for many, particularly in the north of the city.
+We know that lack of goodquality public transport and the cost of transport can be a barrier for many, particularly in the north of the city.
 The Greater Manchester Transport Strategy and Manchester City Centre Transport Strategy provide the overall framework for transport in the city and city region, and both recognise the importance of connecting residents to opportunities.
-Re-regulation of the bus network also provides an important opportunity to influence future bus networks to make them work better in connecting people to learning and work.
-Therefore, while improving access to transport is beyond the scope of the Work and Skills Strategy, it will be important to influence transport policy from a skills perspective.
+The reregulation of the bus network will provide an important opportunity to influence future bus networks to make them work better in connecting people to learning and work.
+Therefore, while improving access to transport is beyond the scope of the Work and Skills Strategy, it will be important to influence transport policy from the standpoint of skills and affordable access to jobs.

-Given the strong strategic framework established by the Digital Strategy, the role of the Work and Skills Strategy in the 'Connected City' theme is to support and enhance delivery of the Digital Strategy.
+Given the strong strategic framework established by the Digital Strategy, the role of the Work and Skills Strategy in the Connected City theme is to support and enhance delivery of the Digital Strategy.
 Our priorities to create a connected city are to:

-- 1. Support the delivery of the priorities set out in the Manchester Digital Strategy, to ensure that residents have the digital skills they need, to find and access learning and employment opportunities, especially highly skilled opportunities that meet the needs of the city's digital sector. - 2.
-Work closely with partners delivering the Manchester Digital Strategy, and the Digital Inclusion Team, to ensure that residents have access to the devices and networks they need to get online. - 3.
-Connect Manchester's VCSE organisations and Work Clubs to the Digital Strategy and Digital Inclusion Teams to improve digital skills amongst priority groups. - 4.
-Encourage greater use of remote working to make opportunities more accessible to our residents. - 5.
-Ensure that basic digital skill support is provided as standard by services providing employment support. - 6.
-Influence transport policy in Manchester, and use the opportunity of the re-regulation of bus services in Greater Manchester, to ensure that residents are connected to opportunities through public transport and good quality active travel options.
+- 1. Work closely with partners delivering the Manchester Digital Strategy, and the Digital Inclusion Team, to ensure that residents have access to the devices and networks they need to get online. - 2.
+Connect Manchester's VCSE organisations and work clubs to the Digital Strategy and Digital Inclusion Teams to improve digital skills among priority groups. - 3.
+Ensure that basic digital skills support is provided as standard by services providing employment and skills support. - 4.
+Ensure that residents have the digital skills they need to access employment opportunities, especially highly skilled opportunities that meet the needs of the city's digital sector. - 5.
+Support the city's growing digital sector to develop recruitment and training pathways for all residents, so they can benefit from these opportunities. - 6.
+Influence transport policy in Manchester, and use the opportunity of the reregulation of bus services in Greater Manchester to ensure that residents are connected to opportunities through public transport and good-quality active-travel options.

-- More residents have access to the devices and networks that they need to get online. - More residents have the confidence to use digital skills to find and access learning and employment opportunities. - More residents accessing learning to enhance digital skills at all levels, from wherever they are and using a device which suits them.
+- More residents having access to the devices and networks they need to get online - More residents having the confidence to use digital skills to find and access learning and employment opportunities - More residents accessing learning to enhance digital skills at all levels, from wherever they are and using a device that suits them.